anhaidgroup/cloudlabeler/README.md

    chmod 400 /path/my-key-pair.pem
    ```

    - Use ssh command in your local machine to connect to the EC2 instance.
 You need to specify your private key file location, user name and host name in your ssh command.
 The user name is 'ubuntu'.
-You can find the host name of your EC2 instance by clicking your EC2 instance in EC2 instance page and check 'Public DNS (IPv4)' in its description below.
+You can find the host name of your EC2 instance by clicking on your EC2 instance in EC2 instance page and check 'Public DNS (IPv4)' in its description below.
 For example, if your pem file is at /path/my-key-pair.pem and your Public DNS (IPv4) is ec2-198-51-100-1.compute-1.amazonaws.com, type:

    ```
    ssh -i /path/my-key-pair.pem ubuntu@ec2-198-51-100-1.compute-1.amazonaws.com